Nukesor/pueue/README.md

 `pueue restart [keys...]` Enqueue the specified `done` or `failed` processes again.

 `pueue kill [keys...] -s [signal]` This command tries to copy the behaviour of the Linux `kill` command.
-It will send a signal (default is `SigTerm`) to the specified processes:
+It will send a signal (default is `SigTerm`) to the specified processes.
+Available signals can be viewed with `pueue kill -h` under the `-s` flag:
     1. If keys are given, the signal will be send to the specified processes.
     2. Otherwise send the signal to all running processes.
 If the signal is `sigint`, `sigterm` or `sigkill` the daemon will be paused.